daigotanaka/daigotanaka.github.io/over-the-inertia-towards-data-democratization.md

 ## How to overcome organizational inertia towards data democratization

-Silicon Valley companies are all about data-driven decision making...right?
+**Silicon Valley companies are all about data-driven decision making...right?**

-It is shocking to me every time my ex-coworkers and friends at startups show their concerns that their bosses are not using the insights from their own data to make strategic decisions.
+It is shocking to me every time my friends at startups show their concerns that their bosses are not using the insights from their own data to make strategic decisions.

 I am quite happy that whole company, the executives and individual contributors alike, are increasingly utilizing data every day in order to make decisions at